-On behalf of the Board, I am pleased to present my inaugural Annual Report of the Company for the financial year ended 31 December 2014.
+On behalf of the Board, I am pleased to present the Annual Report of the Company for the financial year ended 31 December 2015.

-It was an eventful year for the Rubberex Group.
-Our established operations in Malaysia and China continued to market our products to most major markets in Europe as well as North and South America.
-Whilst significant world events such as the ongoing Euro-zone crisis, the Ukrainian-Russian conflict, the recent crash in crude oil prices and the slowdown of the Chinese economy have created more uncertainties and dampened demand, the Group was able to weather these challenges through our proactive marketing strategies.
+It was another eventful year for the Rubberex Group.
+Our operations in Malaysia and China continued with product expansion to major markets in Europe as well as North and South America.
+While sluggish economic conditions in the Eurozone continue to prevail, the decline in crude oil prices and the slowdown of economic activities in China have created much uncertainties and dampened demand, the Group was able to weather these challenges through our proactive marketing strategies.

 During the year, the strengthening of the U.S. Dollar and to a lesser extent, the Euro, had a positive direct effect on our revenue stream.
-This factor, coupled with favourable raw material input prices such as latex and plastic resin, have resulted in higher profit margins for the Group's products.
-However, competition remains intense and foreign exchange risk remains a big concern.
+Favourable raw material prices such as latex and plastic resin, have also contributed positively to the overall high product margins.
+However, intense competition and foreign exchange risks remain as large concerns.